Nickerie District

-Nickerie is a district of Suriname, on the north-west coast.
+Nickerie is a predominantly rural district of Suriname located on the north-west coast.
 Nickerie's capital city is Nieuw-Nickerie.
-Another town is Wageningen.
-The district borders the Atlantic Ocean to the north, the Surinamese district of Coronie to the east, the Surinamese district of Sipaliwini to the south and the region of East Berbice-Corentyne in Guyana to the west.
+The district borders the Atlantic Ocean to the north, Coronie to the east, Sipaliwini to the south and East Berbice-Corentyne in Guyana to the west.

 Nickerie has a population of 36.639 (2004) and an area of 5,353 km2.
 Nickerie's population includes East Indian, Javanese, Afro-Surinamese, Chinese, and Europeans.

-Nickerie is bordered with Guyana.
-There is no bridge between the countries, but there is a ferry that sails between Molson Creek in Guyana and South Drain.
+Nickerie is bordered by Guyana.
+A ferry connects Moleson Creek in Guyana and South Drain.

 History

-Nickerie District was originally settled by Amerindians.
-Near the Wonotobo Falls, a settlement was discovered which dates from the 1st century BC.
-Between the 6th and 16th century some terpen (artificial mounts) were built in the coastal area of which Hertenrits is the best known.
-In 1613, a tobacco plantation was established on the Courantyne River, however it disappeared without a trace.
+Originally settled by Amerindians, Nickerie has an ancient 1st century BC settlement near the Wonotobo Falls.
+Between the 6th and 16th century, terpen (artificial mounds) were built near Hertenrits.
+In 1613, a tobacco plantation was established on the Courantyne River but was later abandoned.

 In 1718, Dietzel became the first person to successfully settle in the area.
 In 1797, governor Jurriaan François de Friderici approved the first plantation in Nickerie.
 A large number of Scottish and English settlers arrived in the area during the British Occupation, and primarily grew cotton and coffee.
 The capital Nieuw Nickerie was built in 1879 after the former center of the district, Nieuw Rotterdam, was destroyed by floods.

 The name Nickerie is probably based on Neekeari which was first reported by Teenstra in 1596 for an indigenous tribe living the area.
 The name also appears in Robert Dudley's The Voyage of Robert Dudley to the West-Indies, 1594-1595.

-Nickerie had a poor connection to Paramaribo.
-It was not until 1960s when the East-West Link was constructed linking Nickerie with the rest of the country.
+In the 1960s, the construction of the East-West Link linked Nickerie with the rest of the country.